 You might already be a coach but desire a formal understanding of principles employed by the best coaches around the world, that you can implement into your own practice.

 If you’re a business leader you might want to learn about the tools to transform your organizational culture and team dynamics, leading to happier, motivated and high-performing employees.

 These books might also serve hiring managers well, who seek to recruit executive coaching services but require a greater understanding of the role and how it would work within their company or business.

-How it works in organisations
+How it works in organizations

 Where executive coaching delivers is in its flexibility.

-Organisational culture is everything.
+Organizational culture is everything.
 From Facebook villages of free food and child care, it’s easy to see how companies strive to improve their company ethos.

 Executive coaching is one such investment that can help to forge such a motivated culture.

 Getting more granular, coaches are also hired by companies to work in specific areas of an organization, which have numerous moving parts.

 From the relationship between C-Suite and upper management, in addition to collaboration between teams, it’s also vital to examine all aspects of internal operations.